AlexisJW/react-bookstore/README.md

 🙏 Acknowledgments

-I would like to thank Microverse.
+I would like to thank Microverse, Code Reviewers.

 ## ❓ FAQ (OPTIONAL) <a name="#faq"></a>

 - **What is this for?**

-  - "Math magicians" is a website for all fans of mathematics.
-It is a Single Page App (SPA) that allows users to make simple calculations and read a random math-related quote.
+  - "BookStore" is a project that uses a Single Page Application format to display items on a page.
+A user can switch to two pages where in one displays the titles and authors of books, and also a form to add a new book.

 - **Can i copy this project?**